tokenized/docs/concepts-contracts.md

 - Contract rules, voting systems
 - Detail of the issuing entity/entities including key personnel, addresses etc.

-The Contract Offer action must be signed by both the issuer and the smart contract operator, so the issuer first builds a template transaction which it sends to the smart contract operator:
+The Contract Offer action must be signed by both the administration and the smart contract operator, so the administration first builds a template transaction which it sends to the smart contract operator:

 ![A contract offer action template](https://raw.githubusercontent.com/tokenized/docs/master/images/contract-offer-action-template.svg?sanitize=true "Contract Offer Action Template") {.frame .centered .padded}

-If the contract meets the smart contract operator's requirements, they will add an input from their own wallet, add the change outputs they need and sign the Contract Offer using `SIGHASH_ALL` before sending it back to the issuer.
-Once the issuer has reviewed the smart contract operator's changes, they can sign their own input (or inputs) using `SIGHASH_ALL` and send the transaction onto the network.
+If the contract meets the smart contract operator's requirements, they will add an input from their own wallet, add the change outputs they need and sign the Contract Offer using `SIGHASH_ALL` before sending it back to the administration.
+Once the administration has reviewed the smart contract operator's changes, they can sign their own input (or inputs) using `SIGHASH_ALL` and send the transaction onto the network.

 ![Final contract offer action](https://raw.githubusercontent.com/tokenized/docs/master/images/contract-offer-action.svg?sanitize=true "Contract Offer Action Transaction") {.frame .centered .padded}